apluslms/a-plus-rst-tools/README.md

   the LTI service that must be configured in the A+ site beforehand.
 * `lti_resource_link_id`: LTI exercise key
 * `lti_context_id`: LTI course key
+* `lti_open_in_iframe`: Open the exercise in an iframe inside the A+ page instead of a new window.
+  This option does not take any parameters.
+* `lti_aplus_get_and_post`: The exercise uses the A+ protocol to connect to the service.
+  The LTI launch parameters are appended to the A+ protocol parameters.
+This does not work with standard LTI services.
+  This option does not take any parameters.

 [Radar service]: https://github.com/Aalto-LeTech/radar